-Spend time with those who support your recovery: Your recovery is important to you and it is imperative, now more than
+Spend time with those who are supportive of your sobriety: Your recovery is important to you and it is imperative, now more than

 ever, to surround yourself with those who understand that and support

 your recovery.
-Attend more sober events in your community and always keep
+Attend more local sober events and always keep a list of

-a list of at least 5 people whom you can call if you feel lonely, overwhelmed,
+a handful of people whom you can call if you feel lonely, or simply need

-or simply need to talk to someone about staying sober.
-The people who
+to talk to someone about staying sober.
+The people who are worth keeping

 Start some new traditions: In the process of fighting for and achieving your sobriety, you had to